projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-security.rst

 User VM Suspend/Resume
 ~~~~~~~~~~~~~~~~~~~~~~

-There is no special design considerations for normal User VM without secure
+There are no special design considerations for normal User VM without secure
 world supported, as long as the EPT/VT-d memory protection/isolation is
 active during the entire suspended time.